 Best Savings Account Deals

-- American Express® Personal Savings: Earn 0.60% Annual Percentage Yield (as of 06.25.2020) with no minimum balance required and no minimum deposit required.
+- American Express® High Yield Savings Account-Member FDIC: Earn 1.40% Annual Percentage Yield (as of 8.4.2022) with no minimum balance required and no minimum deposit required to open.

-- CIT Bank: Earn 0.75% APY with just a $100 deposit required to open an account.
-(Savings Builder)
+- CIT Bank: Earn 0.80% APY with a Savings Builder account that only requires a $100 deposit to open.

-- Discover Online Savings Member FDIC: Earn a 0.60% APY with no monthly maintenance fees and no minimum balance required.
+- Discover Online Savings-Member FDIC: Earn a 1.50% APY with no monthly maintenance fees and no minimum balance required.

 Alternatively, you can invest in short-term CDs with durations of 3 to 12 months.
 Or you can put your money in a no-penalty CD, which as the name suggests, doesn't charge a penalty if you decided to take the money out early.
 Keep in mind that the longer the CD term, the more interest you'll typically earn.